Table of Contents

 amazon Sony FE 20mm f1.8 G reviews

-Except for third-party manufacturers, the Sony FE 20mm f/1.8 G is the widest full-frame E-mount prime lens ever.
-It’s designed to capture more of the scene, offering a 94-degree field of view — phone photographers might think it falls between the wide and ultra-wide lenses on the Apple iPhone 11 — but matches that angle of view with a large f.
-Aperture -1, for excellent low-light performance.
+With exception of third-party manufacturers, the Sony FE 20mm f/1.8 G is the widest full-frame E-mount prime lens ever.
+Accordingly, the lens accounts for more of the scene, having a field of view of 94 degrees – phone photographers would consider it something from between the wide and ultra-wide lenses from the Apple iPhone 11 – but it matches that angle with a large f-number for excellent low-light performance.

 But are those features worth nearly $900?
-Thanks to its outstanding sharpness and minimal distortion, I have to say yes.
-That is still a niche lens, but its extensive feature list is more than just hype.
+Yes, and it is due to its outstanding sharpness and very low distortion.
+It remains something of a niche lens relatively speaking, but those features are more than just marketing hype.

-An aperture ring provides direct control of the f-stop without relying on a camera-based control dial.
-That takes some familiarity, but it feels consistent with how you naturally hold the camera in two hands.
+The aperture ring provides direct control of the f-stop without relying on the camera-based control dial.
+This takes familiarization, but the feel is intuitive for operating with two hands.

 Autofocus

-The 20mm focuses very close to the front of the lens, about 7 inches.
-Given the wide focal length, that’s not enough for true macro capabilities, but I wouldn’t expect 0.2x magnification.
-As for a wide-angle lens, this close-up opens up a wide range of creative possibilities for a wide range of subjects.
+The 20mm focuses at about 7 inches very close to the front of the lens.
+For its wide focal length, that is not very much for real macro capabilities, but I wouldn’t expect 0.2x magnification; for a wide-angle lens, this is close up and opens infinite opportunities for creativity for a range of subjects.

 Image quality

-Vignetting is also a common problem with wide-angle lenses, especially with large apertures, but the Sony 20mm suffers from a slight darkening in the corners.
-A small +5 adjustment in Lightroom removed the vignette completely.
+Vignetting is also a common overall condition in wide-angle lens but particularly in large aperture case.
+The Sony 20mm suffers a small darkening in the corners due to these problems.
+A -+5 adjustment in Lightroom removed it entirely.

-Even more impressive, however, is the resolution.
-Sharpness is excellent in the center, even wide open, and helped show what the 61-megapixel A7R IV can do.
-Stepping down the aperture offers a small improvement, but when you want that shallow, dreamy depth of field, you don’t have to worry about sacrificing sharpness to get it.
-Edges have only slight sharpness that is undetectable in real-world photos.
+However, all along, the more stunning packages the resolution aspect is.
+Certainly, sharpness is very much excellent in the center even wide open, and that’s pretty helpful in showing what the 61-megapixel A7R IV is capable of.
+Stepping down one notch from the aperture does give a tiny increase, but when you want that shallow, dreamy depth of field, you don’t have to sacrifice sharpness to get it.
+Edges show only slight sharpness that can’t even be detected in real-world photographs.

-For video, the lenses are produced more similarly, with sharp details and well-controlled flares.
-The click aperture is impressive here; I can hear my breathing but can’t hear any mechanical noise when I adjust the aperture while recording.
+For video, too, the lenses are produced more similarly, sharp details, well-controlled flares.
+Yet the impressive aspect is the click aperture; while I can hear my breathing, I don’t hear any mechanical noise during aperture adjustment in recording.

 where can you get a Sony FE 20mm f1.8 G online